Quasisymmetric functions for nestohedra: The graph invariant

-As an application of Theorem \ref{recursive} we obtain the recurrence relations satisfied by enumerators $F(Q)$ for $Q=Pe^{n-1}, As^{n-1}, Cy^{n-1}, St^{n-1}$.
-We assume the realization of $Q$ as a graph-associahedron of the corresponding graph as in Example \ref{graph}.
+We obtain the recurrence relations satisfied by enumerators $F(Q)$ for $Q=Pe^{n-1},$ $As^{n-1}, Cy^{n-1}, St^{n-1}.$ We assume the realization of $Q$ as a graph-associahedron of the corresponding graph as in Example \ref{graph}.
 By convention the only $(-1)$-dimensional polytope is $\emptyset$.

 \begin{corollary} For $n\geq 1$ the following recurrence relations hold

 \end{corollary}